jdhao/blog_source/tmux_nvim_true_color.md

 There are tons of posts on the Internet regarding how to set up true color support to make Tmux, Nvim and terminal work together.
 Time flies and settings may change.
-There are also many people who do not really understand the reason behind all the settings and often give some ad-hoc settings.
+Many people also do not really understand the reason behind all the settings and often give some ad-hoc settings.
 All these lead to chaos.
 It turns out that setting up true color support is painfully difficult and costs me several hours.

 # Version info

 Before we begin, I will list the info about all the necessary components so that you can reproduce on your device:

-+ Terminal: I use [iTerm2](https://github.com/gnachman/iTerm2), which supports True color by default.
++ Terminal: [iTerm2](https://github.com/gnachman/iTerm2) and [kitty](https://github.com/kovidgoyal/kitty), which support True color by default.
-+ Tmux: Version 2.7 (`tmux -V`) and installed with HomeBrew
++ Tmux: Version 3.2 (`tmux -V`) and installed via HomeBrew
-+ Neovim: v0.3.1 (`nvim --version`) and installed with HomeBrew
++ Neovim: v0.5.1 (`nvim --version`) and installed via HomeBrew

-First, we have to understand that not all terminal support true colors.
+First, we have to understand that not all terminals support true colors.
 Whether you use a terminal emulator to connect to remote host or use a native terminal, make sure that your terminal supports true colors.
-For a list of terminals supporting true colors, see [this wonderful gists](https://gist.github.com/XVilka/8346728).
+For a list of terminals supporting true colors, see [this wonderful repo](https://github.com/termstandard/colors).

 # Setting up true color support

+## terminal emulator settings

-## iTerm2 settings
+### iTerm2 settings

 For iTerm2, make sure the output of `echo $TERM` is `xterm-256color`.
 If the output is wrong, you should set it properly in iTerm2.
 Open the iTerm2